nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 * `nautobot.plugins.*` - Plugin loading and activity
 * `nautobot.views.*` - Views which handle business logic for the web UI
 * `rq.worker` - Background task handling

 ---

-## LOGIN_TIMEOUT

-Default: 1209600 seconds (14 days)

-The lifetime (in seconds) of the authentication cookie issued to a Nautobot user upon login.

----